rustprooflabs/pgosm-flex/MANUAL-STEPS-RUN.md

 > WARNING:  Running multiple `osm2pgsql` commands requires processing the source PBF multiple times.
-This can waste consdierable time on larger imports.
+This can waste considerable time on larger imports.
 Further, attempting to define multiple styles with additional `--style=style.lua` switches results in only the last style being processed.
 To mix and match multiple styles, create a custom Lua script similar to `run-all.lua` or `run-no-tags.lua`.